Version 1.5.0 available!

 Intuitive Visualization

-In addition to numerical values, the result can be easily and intuitively assessed using a norm-value circle of 12 acoustic parameters assessing hoarseness and breathiness.
+In addition to numerical values, the result can be easily and intuitively assessed using a norm-value circle of 6 acoustic dimensions assessing hoarseness and breathiness.

 Further assessment of the sustained vowel is supported by means of a narrowband spectrogram.